Hummus, the ultimate mezze.

 Smoked Paprika-Optional

-Place the drained chickpeas into a food processor, and pulse to bring them to a smooth blended consistency.
+Place the drained and rinsed chickpeas into a food processor, and pulse to bring them to a smooth blended consistency.

-Add the lemon juice (start with 3 lemons, you can always add more), salt, lemon zest, roasted garlic and olive oil and pulse again.
+Add the lemon juice (start with 2 lemons, you can always add more), salt, lemon zest, olive oil and pulse again.
 Then add the tahini one tablespoon at a time.
 It may get thick, but it will loosen up again.

 Now, here’s the secret tip.
 Turn the food processor on again and as it is blending, start dropping in ice cubes one at a time.
 It usually takes 3-4 cubes to really make the hummus creamy, but you will see the difference.
 When it starts to lighten slightly and turn a cream color, it is done.
 Taste and adjust for lemon and salt.
 Put into the refrigerator

-Then just before serving, sprinkle with smoked paprika and drizzle with additional olive oil if desired and serve with pita bread or veggies.
+Then just before serving, sprinkle with smoked paprika or zataar and drizzle with additional olive oil if desired and serve with pita bread or veggies.